-Terms Definitions forfeited property is determined to have been derived from or intended for use in a violation of the law.
-Core Principles Core Principles refers to the Core Principles for Effective Banking Supervision issued by the Basel Committee on Banking Supervision, the Objectives and Principles for Securities Regulation issued by the International Organization of Securities Commissions, and the Insurance Supervisory Principles issued by the International Association of Insurance Supervisors.
+Terms Definitions Insurance Supervisory Principles issued by the International Association of Insurance Supervisors.
 Correspondent banking Correspondent banking is the provision of banking services by one bank (the "correspondent bank") to another bank (the "respondent bank").
 Large international banks typically act as correspondents for thousands of other banks around the world.
 Respondent banks may be provided with a wide range of services, including cash management (e.g. interest-bearing accounts in a variety of currencies), international wire transfers, cheque clearing, payable-through accounts and foreign exchange services.
 Country All references in the FATF Recommendations to country or countries apply equally to territories or jurisdictions.
 Cover Payment Please refer to the IN. to Recommendation 16.
 Criminal activity Criminal activity refers to: (a) all criminal acts that would constitute a predicate offence for money laundering in the country; or (b) at a minimum to those offences that would constitute a predicate offence as required by Recommendation 3.
 Cross-border Wire Transfer Please refer to the IN to Recommendation 16.
 Currency Currency refers to banknotes and coins that are in circulation as a medium of exchange.
-Designated categories of offences Designated categories of offences means: participation in an organised criminal group and racketeering; terrorism, including terrorist financing; trafficking in human beings and migrant smuggling; sexual exploitation, including sexual exploitation of children; illicit trafficking in narcotic drugs and psychotropic substances; illicit arms trafficking; illicit trafficking in stolen and other goods;

-- corruption and bribery;
+Designated categories of offences Designated categories of offences means: participation in an organised criminal group and racketeering; terrorism, including terrorist financing; trafficking in human beings and migrant smuggling; sexual exploitation, including sexual exploitation of children; illicit trafficking in narcotic drugs and psychotropic substances; illicit arms trafficking; illicit trafficking in stolen and other goods; corruption and bribery; fraud; counterfeiting currency; counterfeiting and piracy of products; environmental crime; murder, grievous bodily injury;

-- fraud;

-- counterfeiting currency;

-- counterfeiting and piracy of products;

-- environmental crime;

-- murder, grievous bodily injury;

-- kidnapping, illegal restraint and hostage-taking;

-- robbery or theft;

-- smuggling; (including in relation to customs and excise duties and taxes);

-- tax crimes (related to direct taxes and indirect taxes);
+Terms Definitions kidnapping, illegal restraint and hostage-taking; robbery or theft; smuggling; (including in relation to customs and excise duties and taxes); tax crimes (related to direct taxes and indirect taxes); extortion; forgery; piracy; and insider trading and market manipulation.

-- extortion;

-- forgery;

-- piracy; and

-- insider trading and market manipulation.

 When deciding on the range of offences to be covered as predicate offences under each of the categories listed above, each country may decide, in accordance with its domestic law, how it will define those offences and the nature of any particular elements of those offences that make them serious offences.

-Designated nonfinancial businesses and professions

-Designated non-financial businesses and professions means:

-- a) Casinos54

-- b) Real estate agents.

-- c) Dealers in precious metals.

-- d) Dealers in precious stones.

-- e) Lawyers, notaries, other independent legal professionals and accountants this refers to sole practitioners, partners or employed professionals within professional firms.
-It is not meant to refer to 'internal' professionals that are employees of other types of businesses,
+Designated non- financial Designated non-financial businesses and professions means: businesses and a) Casinos 61 professions b) Real estate agents. c) Dealers in precious metals. d) Dealers in precious atom of d) Dealers in precious stones. e) Lawyers, notaries, other independent legal professionals and accountants this refers to sole practitioners, partners or employed professionals within professional firms.
+It is not meant to refer to 'internal' professionals that are employees of other types of businesses, nor to professionals working for government agencies, who may already be subject to AML/CFT measures. f) Trust and Company Service Providers refers to all persons or businesses that are not covered elsewhere under these Recommendations, and which as a business, provide any of the following services to third parties: acting as a formation agent of legal persons; acting as (or arranging for another person to act as) a director or secretary of a company, a partner of a partnership, or a similar position in relation to other legal persons; providing a registered office; business address or accommodation, correspondence or administrative address for a company, a partnership or any other legal person or arrangement;

-References to Casinos throughout the FATF Standards include internet- and ship-based casinos.
+61 References to Casinos throughout the FATF Standards include internet- and ship-based casinos.